 Andrea Mathews says in her book Letting Go of Good:

-Learn to honor all of yourself and you will transform conflicting emotions and quell that inner critic.
+Learn to honor all of yourself!
+Self-awareness empowers us to understand and transform conflicting emotions and quell that inner critic.
 Your strengths step forward as allies on your path of self-development and the payoff is greater emotional fitness.

 If you'd like to dive deep into greater skills in emotional intelligence, check out our online products.